Ketterer Kunst - Success story of a family enterprise

 Less is more - much more

 Ketterer Kunst's trademarks are its specialization and expertise.
-Similar to a well-stocked boutique, the company has a focus on Art from the 19th to the 21st century, as well as on Rare Books.
+Similar to a well-stocked boutique, the company has a focus on Contemporary, Modern and 19th Century Art, as well as on Rare Books.
 In these market segments, Ketterer Kunst reaches not only European collectors but also a global audience.
-Traditionally, Ketterer Kunst is known for its specialization in art from German-speaking countries, but in recent years an ever increasing number of works from international artists in demand on the European market has fetched top prices at Ketterer Kunst.
-Average proceeds of works auctioned at Ketterer Kunst are significantly higher than those of all international competitors.
+Traditionally, Ketterer Kunst is known for its specialization in art from German-speaking countries, but in recent years an ever increasing number of works from international artists in demand on the European, US-American and Asian market has fetched top prices at Ketterer Kunst.

 International and world-renowned